The future is brighter and greener

-While the investment adviser is more comfortable with the risks associated with financing specialist supported housing assets, the opportunity is no longer available.
+While the investment adviser is more comfortable with the risks associated with financing specialist supported housing assets, the opportunity is no longer attractive.
 Other players have entered the sector and driven down the potential returns from this sector.

-By contrast, the renewables sector and, more widely, decarbonisation and the transition to a more sustainable economy present a number of attractive opportunities for GCP.
+By contrast, the renewables sector and, more widely, decarbonisation and the transition to a more sustainable economy may present a number of potentially attractive opportunities for GCP.
 The direction of travel may be towards even greater renewables exposure.
 However, the adviser is not interested in pursuing unsubsidised renewable energy generation assets where the income is heavily exposed to merchant power prices.
 To be suitable for inclusion within the portfolio, an asset’s revenue profile should have a significant element of fixed/predictable income, such as government subsidy.

 As the London-listed renewable energy infrastructure sector has expanded in recent years, it has also become more diverse.
 Funds are already investing in the likes of electric vehicle charging, CHP plants, and district heating projects.
 These are also opportunities for GCP.